-I’ve researched values development and Significant Emotional Events extensively, to share it with my clients in coaching and workshops on self-development and self-leadership.
-The vast majority of my research focused on the work of Dr. Morris Massey.
+I know this is a normal response as I’ve previously researched values development and Significant Emotional Events extensively.
+It’s been used to share with my clients on self-leadership and building resilience.
+The vast majority of my research focused on the work of Dr Morris Massey.

 “an experience that is so mentally arresting that it becomes a catalyst for you to consider, examine, and possibly change your initial values or value system.”

 Our values guide our approach to life and relationships.
 They inform our way forward through the many choices we are offered every day.
 You could say they make up a large part of who we are, and how others view us.